How to Become a Data Analyst in Malaysia

 As we have mentioned in prior paragraphs, although getting a degree in data analytics might be the most optimum way of getting in the field, this might not be the friendliest options for those who might be strapped for cash and/or time.

 So, what’s a surefire way to still land a career but skip the 4 year wait for a degree?
 Certifications!
-Professional data analytics certifications by tech giants like Google, AWS, Microsoft, are widely recognized by companies across industries.
+Professional data analytics certifications by tech giants like Google, AWS, Microsoft, are widely recognized by companies across industries, and we can help you do just that:

 Discover our wide ranging data analytics courses.
 You can choose from various different principles to suit your needs and your lifestyle.